highcharts/highcharts-vue/README.md

 There are two ways of adding Highcharts-Vue wrapper to your project:

 #### Registering globally as a plugin
-That way is recommended when making the wrapper available from everywhere in your app.
+The way described below is recommended when wanted to make a wrapper component available from everywhere in your app.
 In your main app file should have Vue and Highcharts-Vue packages imported:

 ```js
 import Vue from 'vue'